cakephp/docs/en/appendices/2-5-migration-guide.rst

 FileLog
 -------

-- CakeLog does not autoconfigures itself anymore.
-Log files will not be auto-created anymore if no stream is listening.
+- CakeLog does not auto-configure itself anymore.
+As a result log files will not be auto-created anymore if no stream is listening.
 So make sure you got at least one default engine set up if you want to listen to all types and levels.

 View
 ====